keenlabs/Keen-Docs/source/data_analysis/progressions.rst

 * **timeframe** (optional) - A :doc:`timeframe` specifies the events to use for analysis based on a window of time.
 * **filters** (optional) - :doc:`filters` are used to narrow the scope of events used in this step of the progression.

 Each step of your Progression should be be inserted into a JSON array and URL encoded.
-Then you simply set the “steps” parameter in your query string.
+Then you simply set the "steps" parameter in your query string.

 In this example, we want to find the drop off rate between users viewing our landing page and signing up for our service.
 Note that timeframes are not specified, so it will be using all the data ever recorded for these two events.
 Here is what the steps would look like in JSON form.